 By Allen Brown, CEO, The Open Group

 Allen Brown is the President and CEO of The Open Group.
-For more than ten years, he has been responsible for driving the organization’s strategic plan and day-to-day operations; he was also instrumental in the creation of The Association of Open Group Enterprise Architects (AOGEA), which is now known as The Association of Enterprise Architects.
+For more than ten years, he has been responsible for driving the organization’s strategic plan and day-to-day operations; he was also instrumental in the creation of The Association of Open Group Enterprise Architects (AOGEA).
 Allen is based in the U.K.

 It’s also necessary to realise that business people don’t all speak the same language either, and their ability to communicate, even in their own language, will be imperfect and faltering.
 And also, just because something communicated 2 years ago, doesn’t mean it does now.

 That’s why long term relationships are important, something many IT organisations fail to realise or foster.

 I haven’t read John Gray’s book, but the inference seems to be that “IT people” and “business people” are somehow fundamentally different, which to be frank strikes me as nonsense.
 Their objectives are essentially the same, i.e. the success of the business.
 Having worked in IT for nearly 40 years, I am still amazed at how many IT people and organisations regard themselves as separate from the businesses they serve.
 Of course there are massive difficulties in communication, but these are in essence no different from the difficulties encountered in other parts of a business organisation, for example between the finance and manufacturing departments.